veemartx/ZiadaLite_2.0/src/components/notes/notes.md

 - confirmationType
     1. host-> "can only be confirmed by a person from the same branch".
     2. global -> Can be confirmed by anyone allowed in the system

+## Product Types

+These are types allowed in the system

+- id
+- name //eg Dead Stock
+- description // Description of the type
+- status -> to control whether new products of this can be added or not

+## Settings

+- id
+- name
+- value
+- resource
+- lastUpdated

+Sample Settings
+  Descriptors - All,None

+- productAdditionDates  1-10
+- hqProductAdditionDates All

+- shortExpMaxAge 8months // time to expiry
+- deadStockMinAge 8months // time in pharmacore

+- specialBonusPaymentValue 7%
+- deadStockBonusPaymentValue 10%
+- shortExpBonusPaymentValue 5%

+  //when the target starts to calculate
+- branchMonthlySalesTargetStartDate 16
+- branchMonthlySalesTargetEndDate 15
+- branchMonthlySaleDefaultTarget 40000

+- userMonthlySalesDefaultTarget  16000
+- userMonthlySalesTargetPercentageCutoff 20 // the cutoff percentile for the best and the worst

+- monthlyPerformanceReportsSendingDate  3   // date on when to send performance reports
+- productAdditionReportSendingDate   11  // date on when to send product addition reports

+- dateDisplayFormat MM DD, YYYY H:m:s
+- numbersDisplayFormat compact,standard

+- displayFontSize small,medium,large

+## Major Task Dexie Js.
+Hold for now

+## To Set Mobile

+1. Update  Access-Control-Allow-Origin in htaccess
+2. Update apiBase Url